Erfan-FK/Erfan-FK/README.md

 ### Hi there 👋
-Erfan here, a young passionate programmer and developer.
-I'm a freshman in the Bilkent University where my major is Computer Science.
+Erfan here, A freshman at Bilkent University, majoring in Computer Science.

 💻 + ☕ = ♾️.